 Home to Europe’s most important financial center and virtually leveled during World War II, Frankfurt (officially known as Frankfurt am Main) hosts one of Germany’s most important Christmas markets and is chock full of regional eats.

-There is so, so much food that I was grateful a food lecture and sampling tour was provided as part of my river cruise itinerary with Uniworld.
+There is so, so much food that I was grateful for a food lecture and sampling tour that was provided as part of my river cruise itinerary with Uniworld.
 The below is a mix of what I learned, things I ate, and what I saw.

 Sausage and Other Grilled Meats